Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution

 \section{Introduction}

 Misinformation is a global challenge responded to in myriad local ways.
-The International Fact-Checking Network (IFCN) currently has 112 verified active member organizations across 75 countries\footnote{\url{https://ifcncodeofprinciples.poynter.org/signatories}}.
-There have been experiments with collaborative fact-checking across countries such as \#CoronavirusFacts led by the IFCN and \#UkraineFacts led by Spanish fact-checker Malditas as well as collaborations within countries (e.g., \#FactsFirstPH,\footnote{\url{https://factsfirst.ph/}}, EKTA\footnote{\url{https://ekta-facts.com/}}, and Confirma 2022 in Brazil\footnote{\url{https://www.poynter.org/fact-checking/2023/dubawa-cek-fakta-brazil-globalfact-10-awards/}}).
+The International Fact-Checking Network (IFCN) currently has 155 verified active member organizations.
+There have been experiments with collaborative fact-checking across countries such as \#CoronavirusFacts led by the IFCN and \#UkraineFacts led by Spanish fact-checker Maldita.es as well as collaborations within countries (e.g., \#FactsFirstPH, EKTA, and Confirma 2022).
 To date, however, there is no centralized repository of global fact-checks as there is for child abuse imagery (the Internet Watch Foundation) or extremist content (the Global Internet Forum to Counter Terrorism).

 On the one hand, greater collaboration between fact-checking organizations could help meet the increasing demand for fact-checks.
-Increasing use of social media---and soon generative AI---has resulted in the volume of misinformation far exceeding the capacity of human fact-checkers \cite{konstantinovskiy2021toward, nakov2021automated}.
+Increasing use of social media---and soon generative AI---has resulted in the volume of misinformation far exceeding the capacity of human fact-checkers \cite{konstantinovskiy2021toward, nakov2021automated, schifferes2017identifying}.
+Tools such as ClaimBuster, originally a model to detect check-worthy claims, aim to decrease the time that a fact-checker needs to identify and fact-check a claim \cite{adair2017progress}.
 Furthermore, fact-checking capacity is unequally distributed with more fact-checkers working in English than in other languages.
 If a large proportion of misinformation is shared across languages, centralization of fact-checks and cross-language claim matching \cite[e.g.,][]{kazemiClaim2021} could help identify misinformation even in less-resourced languages.

 On the other hand, it's not clear how often the same misinformation is spread across languages or countries.
-For example, there are large differences in general content across language editions of Wikipedia \cite{hale2014multilinguals, lemmerich2019world} and only a small percentage of users author content in multiple languages online \cite{hale2014multilinguals,haleGlobal2014}.
+For example, there are large differences in general content across language editions of Wikipedia \cite{hale2014multilinguals, lemmerich2019world} and only a small---but very active---percentage of users author public content in multiple languages online \cite{hale2014multilinguals,haleGlobal2014}.